tinacms/tina-graphql-gateway/packages/client/readme.md

 import { usePlugin } from "tinacms";
 import { useForestryForm, ForestryClient } from "@forestryio/client";

+// These are your generated types from CLI import { DocumentUnion, Query } from "../../.forestry/types";

 export async function getStaticProps({ params }) {
   const path = `_posts/welcome.md`;
   const client = new ForestryClient({ serverURL: config.serverURL });